alfajango/jquery-dynatable/README.md

 by further grouping DOM reads and writes (though they're already mostly grouped together), and by using JS string concatenation instead of jQuery to build the HTML for rendering step.

+The new string concatenation has started to roll out in v0.2.